 While we can provide you with the raw data necessary to do your own Post-Processing Kinematic (PPK), we currently do not offer PPK software.
 Please let us know if this is an enhancement you’d like to see in our roadmap.

 We provide the raw data for Pixhawk but do not integrate directly.
 Only GPS data can be passed to Pixhawk.
+The IMX provides standard ASCII NMEA GPS messages.

 The INS accuracy may degrade in the presence of mechanical vibrations that exceed 3g of acceleration.
 Empirical data shows degradation at approximately 100 – 150 Hz.
 Adding vibration isolation to the mount may be necessary to reduce the vibrations seen by the product and to improve accuracy.